ploetz-zeller/symbio-documentation/docs/admin/services/celonis-process-mining-connector/usage_pull.md

 1. Login to Symbio
 1. Navigate into the Storage Collection and the Storage for which you activated the service
 1. Select the "Processes" menu item on the main navigation bar
-1. Select or create a Subprocess
+1. Select or create a subprocess / a scenario
 1. Open the "Services"-dialog in the toolbar ![select services](media/select-services.png)
 1. Click on "Pull from Celonis Team 'Celonis Process Mining Connector'"